Our climate commitment

 Since 2010, we have been the world’s largest carbon neutral travel company, a result of us measuring the total carbon emissions generated by our trips and offices, offsetting these by investing in renewable energy projects.

 An organisation becomes carbon neutral by reducing emissions through energy-saving tactics and using renewable energy, and compensating for the leftover emissions by investing in emission reduction projects or 'offsets'.
-The overall emissions produced are balanced out or equal to 'zero' meaning our organization is not contributing to climate change.
+The overall emissions produced are balanced out or equal to 'zero'.

 We work hard to reduce carbon emissions and seek less carbon-intensive alternatives where possible, and then balance the remaining emissions by purchasing internationally certified carbon credits.
 To decrease our trips’ carbon footprint, we make sure our trips are low impact by using 21 different kinds of public transportation worldwide, staying in simple, locally owned accommodation and eating at locally owned restaurants where the food has been sourced close-by.
 Offsets are purchased on behalf of each one of our travellers, ensuring the carbon emitted from all departures is offset.

 In our offices and stores around the world, we also measure, avoid, reduce, and offset carbon-related usage and ‘green out’ our office spaces.
 We’re always looking for ways to reduce the level of emissions generated and follow our Carbon Management Program diligently.
-Ultimately, we want to maintain our carbon neutrality year after year and we do this by calculating our climate-damaging carbon emissions, avoiding, reducing and seeking a less carbon-intensive alternative where possible, and then balancing the remaining emissions through carbon offsetting activity.
-Intrepid follows a project plan which describes the activities and milestones necessary to keep us carbon neutral year after year.
+While we want to maintain our carbon neutrality, we want to pursue less carbon-intensive operations across our entire company and the wider value chain in order to achieve the structural change needed to secure a 1.5°C future.

 Our trips are low impact by design.
 How?
 We use public transport where possible, stay in locally owned and simpler styles of accommodation, and eat at locally owned eateries where the food has been locally sourced, therefore reducing food mile emissions.